HopeSailor/HopeSailor.github.io/_pages/about.md

 [Beyond likes and comments: How social proof influences consumer impulse buying on short-form video platforms](https://doi.org/10.1016/j.jretconser.2024.104199)

 Wensheng Huang, **Xiaochen Wang**, Qianyao Zhang, Junhui Han, Runtong Zhang

-**Highlights**
-- Social proof can influence consumer impulse buying inspiration.
-- The quantity of social proof (number of likes and comments) has a positive impact on consumer impulse buying.
-- The attraction of products in social proof quality has a negative effect on consumer impulse buying.
-- The attraction of media in social proof quality has a positive effect on consumer impulse buying.
-- Product type moderates the effect of social proof on consumer impulse buying.
 </div>
 </div>